fpoirotte/save-editor-AGB-AY5E/docs/Usage.md

 *   while focus is on one of the buttons are the button of the screen:
     *   `Space` or `Enter`: activate the button

+## FAQ

+### How many duelists are available in the game?

+There are 24 duelists available in the game, grouped in 5 stages:

+*   Stage 1:
+    *   Tristan Taylor
+    *   Tea Gardner
+    *   Yugi Muto
+    *   Joey Wheeler
+    *   Bakura Ryou
+*   Stage 2:
+    *   Espa Roba
+    *   Mako Tsunami
+    *   Rex Raptor
+    *   Weevil Underwood
+*   Stage 3:
+    *   Umbra & Lumis
+    *   Arkana
+    *   Rare Hunter
+    *   Strings
+    *   Marik Ishtar
+*   Stage 4:
+    *   Yami Bakura
+    *   Ishizu Ishtar
+    *   Seto Kaiba (misspelled as Kaiba Seto in the game)
+    *   Shadi
+    *   Yami Yugi
+*   Stage 5:
+    *   Maximillion Pegasus
+    *   Simon (known as Simon Muran in the anime)
+    *   Duel Computer
+    *   Trusdale (known as Salomon Muto in the anime)

+### How many cards are available in the game?

+There are 820 cards in the game:

+*   813 playables cards:
+    *   148 Magic cards
+    *   72 Trap cards
+    *   381 Normal Monsters
+    *   145 Effect Monsters
+    *   52 Fusion Monsters
+    *   15 Ritual Monsters
+*   3 unplayable Tickets (`The Monarchy`, `Set Sail for the Kingdom` and `Glory of the King's Hand`)
+*   3 unplayable Divine Monsters (`Obelisk the Tormenter`, `Slifer the Sky Dragon` and `The Winged Dragon of Ra`)
+*   1 Token Monster (`Insect Monster Token`) -- this token will not appear in the trunk/deck, but will be played automatically when the right conditions are met

+### How can I unlock the Nth stage?

+To unlock the duelists present in the Nth stage, you must defeat every duelist in the previous stage N times.
+E.g. to unlock the 2nd stage, you must defeat every duelist in the 1st stage twice.

+### How can I unlock Maximillion Pegasus?

+Make sure you have the card "Toon World" in either your trunk, your main deck or your side deck.

+### How can I unlock Simon?

+Make sure you have won the National Championship held in November at least twice.

+### How can I unlock Trusdale / Grandpa?

+Make sure you have at least one copy of every card in either your trunk, your main deck or your side deck.
+**Due to a programming error in the game, this also includes the following unplayable cards:**

+*   #814 - The Monarchy
+*   #815 - Set Sail for the Kingdom
+*   #816 - Glory of the King's Hand
+*   #817 - Obelisk the Tormenter
+*   #818 - Slifer the Sky Dragon
+*   #819 - The Winged Dragon of Ra
+*   #820 - Insect Monster Token

+If you defeat Simon **the very first time you face him**, he will make sure you have at least one copy of every card in your trunk.
+**Note:** Simon will not give you this reward if your first duel against him ended with your loss or a draw and you defeat him afterwards, sobe extra careful againt him.

+Because `Insect Monster Token` cannot be obtained through Booster Packs, defeating Simon on your very fist encounter is the only way to get every card and unlock Trusdale legitimately.